YugabyteDB-Samples/yugabyte-simple-cpp-app/README.md

 ## Provide Yugabyte Cloud Connection Parameters

-Locate and define the following configuration-related macros in the `sample-app.cpp` file:
+Open the `sample-app.cpp` file and specify the following configuration parameters:
 * `HOST` - the hostname of your Yugabyte Cloud instance.
 * `USER` - the username for your instance.
 * `PASSWORD` - the database password.